nickbreaton/vitest-svelte-kit/README.md

 Vitest and Svelte Kit are both under active development and are subject to breaking changes.
 This package aims to stay up-to-date with any upstream changes, but may introduce breaking changes as a result.

-When the both of these projects become stable, this package aims to follow suit.
+When both of these projects become stable, this package aims to follow suit.